 This master’s in sports management online program consists of 36 credits and investigates strategic marketing, management, and sport finance and law.
 The curriculum also includes a research core and 12 credits of guided electives.
 Students finish their degree work with a capstone experience, completing a thesis, research project, or internship.
 Individuals who choose the latter two options must also pass a comprehensive exam.
 Although most online asynchronous courses span a standard semester, certain classes may use an accelerated, eight-week format.

-To be eligible for the program, candidates must hold a regionally accredited bachelor’s degree earned with a minimum 2.8 GPA.
+To be eligible for the online sports management masters program, candidates must hold a regionally accredited bachelor’s degree earned with a minimum 2.8 GPA.
 Applicants must also earn GRE/GMAT/MAT scores of 291/400/400 or above.
 Transfer students receive individual guidance from admission coaches, easing the transfer process.

 Old Dominion University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).